 In hyperglycemia secondary to endogenous hypercortisolism KORLYM IS PROVEN TO LOWER HbA1c1,2

-CATALYST was a 2-part study on the prevalence & treatment of endogenous hypercortisolism2,3*
+CATALYST was a 2-part study on the prevalence & treatment of endogenous hypercortisolism1,3*

-In the Screening Phase of CATALYST, almost 1 in 4 patients with difficult-to-control T2D were diagnosed with endogenous hypercortisolism.
+In the Screening Phase of CATALYST, almost 1 in 4 (252 of 1057) patients with difficult-to-control T2D showed evidence of endogenous hypercortisolism.

-In the Treatment Phase, Korlym demonstrated significant HbA1c reductions in a subset of eligible patients with difficult-to-control T2D and endogenous hypercortisolism.2,3
+In the Treatment Phase, Korlym demonstrated significant HbA1c reductions in a subset of appropriate patients with difficult-to-control T2D and endogenous hypercortisolism.2,3

 HbA1c.